fyrworx4/old-fyrworx4.github.io/_posts/08-red-vs-blue/2021-11-03-red-vs-blue.md

 ---
 Red vs. Blue is an adversarial simulation competition to provide students with a unique, hands-on experience of defending Linux and Windows machines from an active threat actor.
 It's modeled after the CCDC competition to allow students to get the feel and rigor of a cyber competition, integrated with business objectives.

-And it's available to anyone who's interested in cybersecurity.
+And it's free for everyone.
+No experience required.

 This has been one of the most ambitious projects that our student organization, SWIFT, has ever taken on.
 We had around 40 members participate in our Red vs. Blue event, we brought in alumni from way before our time to help out with the red team, we've had both our CCDC and CPTC teams to assist with this project.

 This was a large-scale project that involved an immense amount of collaboration since summer.
 Lots of concentration, troubleshooting, and all-nighters to get to this level of quality of a workshop - for students, by students.
-We're breaking new grounds at SWIFT.
+We're breaking new grounds.

 And here's how we did it.